stride3d/stride/docs/technical/editor-localization.md

 * By convention, the **.po** filenames are suffixed by the [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) (e.g. "en" for English, "fr" for French, "ja" for Japanese).
 Note that the same tags are recognized by the .Net `CultureInfo` class.
 * The generated satellite assemblies must be located into a dedicated subfolder relative to where the executable is (same rule as with assemblies generated from **.resx** files).
 The command line already takes care of it through the `-d` argument.
 * The generated satellite assemblies are named after the corresponding assembly that is localized, suffixed by ".Messages" (then by ".resources" as is the convention for satellites).
-For example for **Xenko.GameStudio.exe** the satellite assembly is named **Xenko.GameStudio.Messages.resources.dll**
+For example for **Stride.GameStudio.exe** the satellite assembly is named **Stride.GameStudio.Messages.resources.dll**

 ### Update
 When developers add or remove the strings that can be localized, the same workflow as described above must be run.
 Because it includes changes in both the original assemblies and the satellite assemblies, it implies that a new version of the product must be released.